agera-edc/MinimumViableDataspace/README.md

 az storage blob upload -f .\deployment\terraform\participant\sample-data\text-document.txt --container-name src-container --name text-document.txt --connection-string $conn_str
 ```

-This should result in the following output.
-Via the Microsoft Azure Storage Explorer it would be possible to review the
+This should result in a similar output as follows.
+Via the Microsoft Azure Storage Explorer it would be possible to
-new container and the uploaded blob.
+review the new container and the uploaded blob.

 ```bash
 {